Published on Aug 6, 2017

 You see, you spend 8+ hours at the office, sitting at your desk and something starts happening as the day goes by.
 You may start off the day sitting tall and with a decent posture, but as the day progresses that goes out the window.
 Your posture begins to suffer, it causes curvature of your spine that stresses all your muscles out.

-You see, when you’re sitting down, this is your body in a state of flexion.
+When you’re sitting down, this is your body in a state of flexion.
 This is in reference to your quadriceps in your legs being short and tight, causing pressure to your back.
 And when you’re in flexion all day, your just asking for muscular imbalances in your body.

 While sitting down, you don’t give your lungs proper room to expand, so you’re actually hurting your breathing.
 When you’re hunched over your desk with that warning posture throughout the day, it’s impossible for you to take in as much oxygen as opposed to sitting up tall or even standing.
 This lack of oxygen puts more pressure on your nerves and doesn’t allow your blood to flow through your veins as efficiently.